shobhit-vashistha/sb-dp-doc/README.md

 The purpose of data-pipeline is to process the Telemetry (+ some other) data, and store it for use by anyone who requires it, in a scalable manner.

-Note: this document assumes default configuration of flink jobs, actual configuration for each of the flink jobs is at `ansible/kubernetes/helm_charts/datapipeline/flink-jobs/values.j2`
+**Note:** this document assumes default configuration of flink jobs, actual configuration for each of the flink jobs is present [here](https://github.com/project-sunbird/sunbird-data-pipeline/blob/c56f74d01d9c3ab12650ecdbb03718add736cf79/kubernetes/helm_charts/datapipeline_jobs/values.j2)

-Note: To troubleshoot your data-pipeline setup see doc [here](https://github.com/shobhit-vashistha/sb-dp-doc/blob/main/dp-debug.md "Data-pipeline debug")
+**Note:** To troubleshoot your data-pipeline setup see doc [here](https://github.com/shobhit-vashistha/sb-dp-doc/blob/main/dp-debug.md "Data-pipeline debug")

 ## Overview